cablelabs/micronets-ws-proxy/README.md

 cd ~/projects/micronets
 git clone git@github.com:cablelabs/micronets-ws-proxy.git
 cd micronets-ws-proxy
-mkvirtualenv -r requirements.txt -a $PWD -p $(which python3) micronets-websocket-proxy
+mkvirtualenv -r requirements.txt -a $PWD -p $(which python3) micronets-ws-proxy
 ```

 ### 3.2 Connecting the websocket test client to the proxy (using the same URI as a connected micronets gateway)